shimaore/huge-play/middleware/client/ingress/flat-ornament.coffee.md

 Applying `not` to an action probably won't do what you expect.

+Return true if a command returned `over`, indicating the remaining ornaments in the list should be skipped.

       execute = seem (ornament) =>

         for statement in ornament
           c = commands[statement.type]

-Terminate the statement if the command is invalid.
+Terminate the ornament and continue to the next one, if the command is invalid.

-          return unless c?
+          return false unless c?

-Otherwise terminate the statement if the command returns true (normal case) or false (if `not` is present).
+Evaluate based on the presence of `params[]` or `param`.

           switch
-            when ornament.params?
+            when statement.params?
-              truth = yield c.apply this, ornament.params
+              truth = yield c.apply this, statement.params
-            when ornament.param?
+            when statement.param?
-              truth = yield c.apply this, ornament.param
+              truth = yield c.call this, statement.param
             else
-              truth = yield c.apply this
+              truth = yield c.call this

+          if truth is 'over'
+            return true

           truth = not truth if statement.not

+Terminate the ornament and continue to the next one, if any condition or action returned false.

-          return unless truth
+          return false unless truth

+If no precondition / postcondition / action returned false, continue to the next ornament.

+        return false

 Commands
 ========